 Some reviewers have criticised the fork for being too flexible when cornering.
 I disagree.
 At 11 stone, I’m not a racing lightweight but maybe also not heavy enough to take the fork beyond its design limits.

-Additionally, over larger bumps, the fork has started to make some unusual creaking noises as if something is loose.
+Over large bumps, the fork has started to make some unusual creaking noises as if something is loose.
 Performance and handling are unaffected, but the noise is distracting.
 Greasing the headset and the axle hasn’t cured the mystery creak and I’m still on the lookout for the cause… If I find a solution, I’ll update this article.

 The Lauf True Grit is certainly one of, if not the, fastest gravel bikes available.
 If your primary aim to complete a big mile challenge in record time, this is the bike for you, no contest.
+As far as ‘super gravel’ framesets go, the Lauf True Grit far undercuts its nearest gravel racer rivals, the 3T Exploro and Open U.P. quite considerably.

 One trick pony maybe?
 Its not to say you can’t use it for more sedate gravel rides, but in the same way you wouldn’t take an F1 Car to the supermarket, there are better tools for the job.